SOHC Timing Chain Replacement Procedure

 - Attach engine hoist to engine somehow - I used 4 ropes to all 4 corners of the exhaust manifold - use a good rope and good knots! - take the engine weight up.

 - Remove the lower 4 Tranny bolts and label them

-- Remove the upper 4 Tranny bolts and label them (through where the tyres were) - that’s all 8 bolts now (not 6 as the ford cd says!)
+- Remove the upper 4 Tranny bolts and label them (through where the tires were) - that’s all 8 bolts now (not 6 as the ford cd says!)

-- Remove all the engine mount bolts (all 8 of them - 4 each side - not that hard with the tyres off)
+- Remove all the engine mount bolts (all 8 of them - 4 each side - not that hard with the tires off)

 - Undo the main firewall harness - drill out the 2 rivets - pull the harness + earth ribbon + Undo cut the small earth wire to bolt (join it up later)

 - Pull the engine out a little - Undo the 4 back electrical harnesses + label them

 - Pull the engine + remove the flywheel + put on engine stand via the 4 engine block bolts (Not the ladder frame etc bolts)

 - Well done if you got here in 2 days!

 - Remove spark plugs from the engine + label the leads - pull the wires from plugs but leave them on the coil